maazh10/scholarly/README.md

 - SendGrid for email confirmations.
 (1)
 - ThreeJS for landing page background.
 (2)
 - Twilio for sms confirmation texts.
 (1)
-- PushAPI for push notifications.
-(3)
+- Stripe for payment for appointments.
+(2)
 - PeerJS for video chat integration.
 (1)
 - React-fullcalendar for appointement scheduling.

 # (optional) What complexity points will be attempted as bonus for the challenge factor

 - mozilla/pdf.js for natively viewing PDFs on the webpage.
 (2)
-- OpenAI possibly for search queries.
-(1)
-- Univos data visulization for some sort of analytics (1)

 # Video Demo
 You can find a link to our project demo here: